alotofdavid/beem/docs/commands.md

 # beem command guide

-beem is a bot that sends queries to the [DCSS](http://crawl.develz.org/wordpress/) IRC knowledge bots from WebTiles or Twitch chat.
+beem is a bot that sends queries to the [DCSS](http://crawl.develz.org/wordpress/) IRC knowledge bots from WebTiles chat.
 If beem is listening to your chat, type commands for the bots Sequell, Gretell, and Cheibriados to have beem return the results.

 To have beem automatically watch your WebTiles games on a server, type: